Moshy vs Pilot: weight loss telehealth compared for 2026

 Pilot is the men-focused telehealth brand from Eucalyptus, the parent company that also runs Juniper.
 It covers a range of men's health areas as well as weight management, so it suits someone who wants weight support inside a broader men's health service.
 Moshy, by contrast, is gender-neutral and open to anyone eligible.
 Eucalyptus was acquired by Hims and Hers Health in 2026.

-Both are associated with GLP-1 weight-management pathways.
-GLP-1 medications are prescription-only in Australia and access depends entirely on an individual clinical assessment by a registered Australian practitioner.
+Both run practitioner-supervised weight-management pathways.
+Weight-management medicines are prescription-only in Australia and access depends entirely on an individual clinical assessment by a registered Australian practitioner.
 Suitability is decided case by case and is never guaranteed before that assessment.
 Not everyone who completes an eligibility check will be prescribed medication.
 This page is not medical advice.

 Is the sign-up process online for both?